Pullusb/snippetsLibrary/README.md

 ### Changelog:

+  v0.2.1 2019-08-31:
+  - Search box now pre-fill with selection in the text (if highlight do not go over one line)
+  - UI changes

   v0.2.0 2019-08-31:
   - New feature : Search in content (search in content and filename). act like reload with a filtering when populating the list
   - New snippet standalone add mode (instead of inserting in current text, create a new text block)